xiento-sys/Xiento-s-Heavy-Serenade-Theme/README.md

 Introducing my first custom theme, inspired by NMIXX's Heavy Serenade.
 This is a complete overhaul of the UI, featuring 310 fully redesigned bitmaps for each interface style, alongside universal assets for a total of 687 pixel-perfectly modified bitmaps.

 Theme Options:
-01. Heavy Serenade (Heavy Ver.) uses Elegant White - WIP
+01. Heavy Serenade (Heavy Ver.) uses Elegant White
-02. Heavy Serenade (Serenade Ver.) uses Midnight Black - mostly done
+02. Heavy Serenade (Serenade Ver.) uses Midnight Black
-03. Heavy Serenade (Crescendo) uses Cherry Blossom - (on hold until I am fully satisfied with the first 2 themes)

 Just like the physical albums, the Heavy Ver. is the light mode version and the Serenade Ver. is the dark mode version.
-Crescendo is unique and is based off of the album cover art's purple-pink aesthetic.

-Listen to Heavy Serenade here: https://youtu.be/6Ycn9qZK09I?si=nr_KyhSpRZ1pEdM9
+Watch the Heavy Serenade M/V here: https://youtu.be/6Ycn9qZK09I?si=nr_KyhSpRZ1pEdM9

 </td>
 </tr>